Nelson Ishiwatari

-Nelson Ishiwatari (石渡 ネルソン, Ishiwatari Neruson) is a Japanese footballer currently playing as a midfielder for Iwaki FC on loan from Cerezo Osaka.
+Nelson Yuichiro Ishiwatari (石渡 ネルソン, Ishiwatari Neruson) is a Japanese professional footballer who plays as a midfielder for Belgian Pro League club Sint-Truiden.

 Club career

 Ishiwatari made his J1 League debut for Cerezo Osaka in a 4–0 loss to FC Tokyo.

+On 17 July 2026, Ishiwatari signed with Sint-Truiden in Belgium, joining six other Japanese players on the club's squad.

+International career

+Ishiwatari represented Japan at the 2025 FIFA U-20 World Cup, where they reached the Round of 16, and at the 2026 AFC U-23 Asian Cup, which Japan won.

 Personal life

 Ishiwatari was born in Kyoto to a Nigerian father and Japanese mother.